phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 ## Interactive Mode

 If no command line parameters are supplied to the app when it is invoked, it will enter interactive mode.
-This is a simple shell which accepts values.
+This is a simple shell which accepts expressions and values.
 The user will be prompted for an expression which they supply being careful to make sure it is properly formatted.

 The app will extract the variables from the expression, then prompt the user for a value to substitute into each variable.
 This information is inserted into a new calculation dictionary object which is then passed to the expression evalator part of the app for processing.
 It writes the result back into the dictionary.
 The app then retrieves this result and displays it in the console.
 The user is then prompted for the next expression.
 Here is a sample run in interactive mode: